Topics:

 The fear of cyber security is shared across the small business landscape, according to new Cyber Wardens research.
 Interviewing over 2,000 small business owners, CEOs and employees, cyber security came in at number three, after energy prices and the cost of staff.

-A common theme across both reports was a lack of confidence in cyber knowledge and a “fear of the unknown”.
-Of the small business owners and employees Cyber Wardens spoke to, only one in five felt confident in their ability to prepare, fight and recover from a cyber threat.
+A common theme across both reports was a lack of confidence in cyber security knowledge and a “fear of the unknown”.
+Of the small business owners and employees Cyber Wardens spoke to, only one in five felt confident in their ability to prepare, fight and recover from a cyber security threat.

 Making cyber security a team sport